The Stack System Reviewed: Your Path to Hitting Bombs

 Don’t go cheap on the radar, you can get the PRGR device bundled when you purchase through their website.

-If you are not sure you want to spend this much, or if you aren’t sure you’ll stick with it – get some SuperSpeed sticks and trade them in later if you decide you’d like an upgrade.
+If you are not sure you want to spend this much, or if you aren’t sure you’ll stick with it – get some SuperSpeed sticks or a rypstick and trade them in later if you decide you’d like an upgrade.

 Good luck on your journey!
 If you have any questions, please feel free to shoot me an email, reach out on Twitter, or post your comment below.
 I’m also active in the MyGolfSpy forum stack system thread.